 Our mission remains clear: we are about the business of recruiting, and educating motivated and talented students to earn their places of leadership in our industry.

-Investment in the Paper Technology Foundation, therefore, is an important public statement about a commitment to Western Michigan University the Paper Technology Foundation, and the Pulp and Paper Industry which is guaranteed to be sustainable and provide leadership for the future.
+Investment in the Paper Technology Foundation, therefore, is an important public statement about a commitment to Western Michigan University the Paper Technology Foundation, and the Paper and Allied Industries which is guaranteed to be sustainable and provide leadership for the future.

-We invite you to join us in this venture and to participate in our sustained commitment to our students and the Pulp and Paper and Allied Industry's future.
+We invite you to join us in this venture and to participate in our sustained commitment to our students and the Paper and Allied Industry's future.

 |Patrick T. Gibney